Editor’s Note: Issue 12 – Breaking Point

 Maya Angelou, I Know Why the Caged Bird Sings

-From the titans of the mainstream to the underdogs of the underground, every new headline about consolidation within the music industry; skyrocketing international visa fees; the elimination of a major revenue stream; and yet another tour getting cancelled induces a pained collective sigh like the whine of an ever-tightening ungreased winch.
+From the titans of the mainstream to the underdogs of the underground, every new headline about consolidation within the music industry; skyrocketing international visa fees; the elimination of a major revenue stream; and yet another tour getting cancelled, induces a pained collective sigh like the whine of an ever-tightening ungreased winch.
 Eventually, that winch will snap, and the crash will be disastrous.

 In Issue 12 of New Feeling, “Breaking Point,” we consider what it will take for things to change, given that they weren’t working before the pandemic, and they certainly aren’t working now.
-Cierra Bettens speaks with Vancouver alt-rocker FKA Rayne and Montréal indie pop musician/comedian Eva Parker Finley about the pressures artists feel to become relentless TikTok content creators.
+Cierra Bettens speaks with Vancouver alt-rocker FKA Rayne and Montréal indie pop musician/comedian Eve Parker Finley about the pressures artists feel to become relentless TikTok content creators.
 In a candid personal essay, Daniel G. Wilson opens up about the displacement immunocompromised musicians feel when society prioritizes personal convenience and the economy’s health over their own.
 Tabassum Siddiqui catches up with Fucked Up to discuss how the pandemic’s isolating and uncertain conditions inspired the Toronto hardcore legends to experiment with the creative approach to their sixth full-length, One Day.
 Tom Beedham examines how the recent acceleration around song catalogue acquisitions further concentrates music industry wealth between only a few megacorporations and pushes smaller musicians to the brink of precarity.
 Michael Rancic calls for solidarity between musicians and music journalists, who share a delicate and complex relationship.

 “Breaking Point” is my final issue as New Feeling’s Features Editor, though I will continue to be involved in other aspects of the co-op.
 Michael Rancic has stepped in, and he and the rest of the editorial team are already hard at work planning Issue 13.
 This role has been one of my fondest and most valuable learning experiences, and it would not have been possible without the editorial team’s support.
 Thank you Tabassum, Michael, Laura, Daniel, Tom, Sarah, and everyone else who has been part of this team over the last two years.